-The members of staff responsible for co-ordinating EAL provision are the Head of Languages who is a trained TEFL (teaching English as a foreign language and TEB (Teaching English for Business) teacher and also Alton School's TEFL teacher.
-These staff members may be supported by the Head ofLearning Support and, if applicable, the High Potential Learner (HPL) Co-ordinator.
+The member of staff responsible for co-ordinating EAL provision is our Language teacher who is a trained TEFL (teaching English as a foreign language).
+The teacher responsible for the EAL provision may also be supported by the Head of Learning Support and, if applicable, the High Potential Learner (HPL) Co-ordinator.

-Their responsibilities include:
+Responsibilities include:

-- in conjunction with the Headmaster and Director of the Prep School, developing and overseeing the implementation of the school's EAL policy - liaising with the Senior Leadership Team in relation to EAL policy and provision - ensuring EAL pupils are identified, assessed and, where relevant, monitored - keeping the EAL register and any relevant records up to date and ensuring relevant information is passed on to school staff - co-ordinating the International Student Programme (Covid 19 permitting) - co-ordinating provision for EAL pupils in terms of academic and pastoral support in order to ensure curriculum coverage, continuity and progression, and pupil welfare - if necessary, providing school staff with guidance and support relating to effective teaching approaches and materials for EAL pupils - liaising with parents/guardians where possible to involve them in decision making;
+- in conjunction with the Headmaster and Director of the Lower School, developing and overseeing the implementation of the school's EAL policy - liaising with the Senior Leadership Team in relation to EAL policy and provision - ensuring EAL pupils are identified, assessed and, where relevant, monitored - keeping the EAL register and any relevant records up to date and ensuring relevant information is passed on to school staff - co-ordinating provision for EAL pupils in terms of academic and pastoral support in order to ensure curriculum coverage, continuity and progression, and pupil welfare - if necessary, providing school staff with guidance and support relating to effective teaching approaches and materials for EAL pupils - liaising with parents/guardians where possible to involve them in decision making;